 For Ethereum, the Inner Product Arguments on Pedersen Commitments is used as the vector commitment scheme.

 The verkle tree structure makes for shallower trees, reducing the amount of stored data.
 The real power of Verkle Trees lies in their ability to produce smaller proofs, or witnesses, needed for block validation.
 These smaller proofs propagate more quickly through the network, enabling stateless clients - nodes that don't store state - to verify blocks with significantly reduced resource consumption.
 These proofs can be further compressed using the multi-proof scheme, as outlined in a research paper by Dankrad Feist, researcher at the Ethereum Foundation.

-Although not yet formalized in an EIP, the proposal is widely accepted in the Ethereum community and is likely to be included in a hard fork after the Merge.
-The roadmap describes a transition phase during which the final switch from Merkle to Verkle tree will occur.
-While the specific transition process has not yet been decided on, the community is deliberating between several possible solutions.
+While not yet formalized in an EIP, the proposal is widely accepted in the Ethereum community.
+The roadmap outlines a transition phase, during which the final switch from Merkle to Verkle tree will occur.
+The community is currently deliberating several potential transition processes, with proposed schemes available for review.

 This visual comparison highlights the differences in proof sizes and data requirements between Merkle and Verkle trees, illustrating the size advantages of Verkle proofs.